Houma people

-The Houma (/ˈhoʊmə/) are a historic Native American people of Louisiana and Mississippi on the east side of the Red River of the South.
+The Houma (/ˈhoʊmə/) are a historical Native American people of Louisiana and Mississippi on the east side of the Red River of the South.
 They once spoke a Western Muskogean language.

 Language

 The Houma spoke the Houma language, which is poorly attested but believed to be a Western Muskogean language.
-The last has been extinct since at least 1907, when anthropologist John Reed Swanton collected a list of 75 Houma words which are similar to the Choctaw language.
+The language has been extinct since at least 1907, when anthropologist John Reed Swanton collected a list of 75 Houma words which were similar to the Choctaw language.

 Name

 Houma, homa, or humma means "red" in Choctaw language.
 John Reed Swanton speculated that their name might be a shorterned version of saktci-homa meaning "red crayfish," which he thought might connect them to the Chakchiuma people.

-The city of Houma was named after the Houma people.
+The town of Houma was founded in 1834 and was named after the Houma tribe, which resided near the town in a settlement known as the Bayou Cane community.

 Territory

 When French explorers first encountered the Houma in the late 17th century, they lived in what is now Wilkinson County, Mississippi, and West Feliciana Parish, Louisiana along the Red River and Mississippi River.
 They gradually migrated west further in to Louisiana.